commercetools/commercetools-sdk-php-v2/Migration.md

 ### Update Command
 Like the [Create Command](#create-command), there are not dedicate methods to build a request, like in this case the *update* method.
 So to create this kind of requests, like the example below:
-- Call the static method *of()* of the Action Model class, and then set the related property that it needs to be changed, in this case the class is *CategoryChangeNameActionModel*,
-- Call the static method *of()* of the Update Action Collection and then call the *add()* method to pass the Action Model object, in this case as Update Action Collection, it's used the *CategoryUpdateActionCollection*,
-- Create the Update Builder object, having the version (using *withVersion()* method) from the object that has to be modified and passing the collection of Actions through the method *withActions()*
+- Create the Update Builder object, having the version (using *withVersion()* method) from the object that has to be modified;
+- Pass all the Update Action Collections in the *withActions()* method, which are needed to be executed;
 - Now the creation of the request:
   - follow the first 2 points of the [Create Command](#create-command)
   - Call the *withId() or withKey()* methods to select the object to update,